- Legal Articles

 April 03, 2016|

-After the No Objection Certificate (NOC) is received from the Family Guidance Committee in order to file the case, the claimant can proceed to court.
+Under the UAE Personal Status Law, once the No Objection Certificate (NOC) is received from the Family Guidance Committee to file the case, the claimant can proceed to court.
 In court, the woman is usually asked to produce witnesses who can testify to the reasons she wants a divorce.
 The witnesses can be 2 men or 1 man and 2 women.
-These witnesses will have to explain to court that the woman is in an unhappy marriage due to such reasons and based on her suffering, she is seeking a divorce.
+These witnesses will have to explain to the court that the woman is in an unhappy marriage due to such reasons and based on her suffering, she is seeking a divorce.

 Custody is the most sensitive and emotional subject for the claimant, and in this case particularly the woman.
-The general rule as far as custody is concerned is that it should be with the mother until the male child is 11 years old and the female child is 13 years old.
+As far as custody is concerned, the UAE Personal Status Law states that it should be with the mother until the male child is 11 years old and the female child is 13 years old.
 However, this general rule has many exceptions, and it is safe to say that the court looks for the betterment of the child or children involved.

 Copyright © of this article is retained by the author and/or other copyright owners.
 We explicitly grant you permission to download a copy, without any alteration, of this article for personal non-commercial research or study, without prior permission or any charge.
 This article can be utilized on your website or for marketing, however, we grant you permission to host this article on your website and no other rights.
 This content should not be altered in any way or sold commercially in any format without prior permission of the copyright holder.
 During reference of this article, full biographic details entailing the name of the author, his designation, the institute and the publishing date of the article shall be provided.